OWASP/www-policy/operational/election.md

 ## Voting

 Voting in elections shall be of secret ballot of Members.
-Balloting shall be open for no less than ten (10) and no more than (20) days.
+Balloting shall be open for no less than fourteen (14) and no more than (20) days.
 Voting closes at 11:59pm US-Pacific Time on the election voting end date.
 In the case of Board Elections, staff will ensure current Members of the Foundation receive a serialized ballot.
 Members can vote only once in each election per election cycle.
 Fraudulent behavior and efforts to either suppress or influence votes shall not be tolerated.

 In situations where an election will be selecting more than one candidate, such is the case when Directors are elected to the Board, ballots will be designed to allow electors to cast as many votes as are allowed on one ballot.
 Electors are not required to cast the full number of votes allowed and can only vote for a single candidate once.

 ## Results

 All OWASP elections shall fully report the results of balloting in no more than three (3) days following the close of voting.
 Each candidate with each individual vote total, and in the case where the electorate can cast more than one vote the cumulative total of all ballots cast, will be listed in a publicly available manner that is minimally shared on the OWASP website

 The Executive Director or their designee shall certify an election results.
 Member voting history is private, so no one other than the Member shall know their vote.
-Ballots will be destroyed following the certification of the election.

 ## Sole Election Policy